jacek99/structlog4j/README.md

 ## Specifying mandatory context key/value pairs

-If you have specific key/value pairs that you would like logged automatically with every log entry (host nanem and service name are a good example), then you just have to specify a mandatory context lambda:
+If you have specific key/value pairs that you would like logged automatically with every log entry (host name and service name are a good example), then you just have to specify a mandatory context lambda:

     StructLog4J.setMandatoryContextSupplier(() -> new Object[]{